visionarycoder/Patterns.ObjectCreationPerf/README.md

 |   100,000,000 |  0.271 | New           |
 | 1,000,000,000 |  0.669 | New           |

+new() is faster than Activator.CreateInstance<T>() for all counts.
+I hadn't expected that, but facts are facts.

 ## ChangeLog:
 Upgraded to .Net 8